 Part Three is about Building — the expectations we place on the teams and the special practices they use to discover what to do.
 We’ll look at how the teams figure out what to do, how they integrate design and programming, how they track what’s known versus unknown, and finally how they make the hard calls to finish the project on time.

 Lastly the Appendix gives you some help for when it’s time to make changes at your company.
-There’s some advice on how to try your first six-week experiment, a condensed summary of the methods, and some data from complex projects to show how the method scales.
+There’s some advice on how to try your first six-week experiment, tips on adjusting the methods to your company’s size, and specific guidance for how to implement Shape Up using Basecamp.